slimbde/logs-app-minin/Readme.md

 - before pushing don't forget to create the `.dockerignore` file
 - to push to the `https://hub.docker.com` run command `docker push slimbde/ejs-node`

+## Environment

+- In Dockerfile we can specify ENV variables.
+So let's specify `ENV PORT 3000` that means we use 3000 port by default
+- However, we can substitute default value by using `-e` parameter of the command `docker run`
+  `docker run --name ejs --rm -p 3000:4321 -d -e PORT=4321 slimbde/ejs-node` - we run image internally on port 4321